kyllikki/stronghelp-cgi/cgi-util/README.txt

           CGIERR_CANT_OPEN if the file could not be opened.
 (You should look at the C global "errno" to determine the exact error.)

-      Once the file has been sent out (if it was), the program returns with the same value it set "cgi_errno" to.
+      Once the file has been sent out (if it was), the function returns with the same value it set "cgi_errno" to.

     void cgi_dump(char * filename)